 If you have not previously tried to upload an assignment in WISEflow as a group, please read and follow the instructions on how to submit as a group.

 The project including appendixes must be saved as one PDF-file and uploaded under “Paper”.
-You will receive information regarding upload via BlackBoard.
+You will receive information regarding upload via Brightspace.

 Under the category “Extra material” you can upload material like movies, sound, programs (Excel, SAS mv.).
 The extra material does not have to be a pdf-file and you can hand in more than one file up to a maximum size of 1 GB.
 If you need to hand in more than 1 GB as extra material you can send this directly to your supervisor on a USB-stick.

-The department will contact you by e-mail or by Blackboard with information about when your project defence will take place (at the latest 6 weeks after it is handed in).
+The department will contact you by e-mail or in Brightspace with information about when your project defence will take place (at the latest 6 weeks after it is handed in).

 The total duration of the oral examination (incl. deliberating, grading and feedback) depends on the number of students:

-The oral exam starts with a presentation of the project (approx. 5 min. per project).
+The oral exam starts with a presentation of the project (approx. 5 min. per project, regardless of the group size).
 There are no formal requirements for the initial presentation, but it can profitably be a quick presentation of the purpose and results of the project, but it can also be beneficial to use the time for selecting one or two areas in the project which you want to emphasise, e.g.:

 There are no requirements concerning how to make the presentation (poster, cue cards, presentation on your laptop, etc.).
 It is not recommended to use a projector for the presentation as this always ends up taking time away from the presentation.